SASA: a SimulAtor of Self-stabilizing Algorithms

 : the same Depth First Search, but using lists instead or arraystest/rsp-tree/

-: The Algorithm 1 of "Self-Stabilizing Disconnected Components Detection and Rooted Shortest-Path Tree Maintenance in Polynomial Steps" by Stéphane Devismes, David Ilcinkas, Colette Johnen.
+: The Algorithm 1 of "Self-Stabilizing Disconnected Components Detection and Rooted Shortest-Path Tree Maintenance in Polynomial Steps" by Stéphane Devismes, David Ilcinkas, Colette Johnen.test/toy-example-a5sf

-Each directories contains working examples, which are checked using the Continuous Integration facilities of Gitlab (cf the .gitlab-ci.yml script and the CI pipelines results).
+Each directory contains working examples, which are checked using the Continuous Integration facilities of Gitlab (cf the .gitlab-ci.yml script and the CI pipelines results).

 The test